Charging station in apartment buildings: What tenants and owners should know

 define in consultation with your fellow members, it is now time to prepare a motion for the owner / WEG assembly.

-Be sure to submit your motion for the next owners' meeting so that it can be submitted in time and put on the agenda.
-Since the meeting usually only takes place once a year, start the project promptly.
+Be sure to submit your request for the next owners' meeting so that it can be made in time and included on the agenda.
+Since the meeting usually takes place only once a year, tackle the project promptly.

-Please bear in mind that any cost quotations from electrical companies or your grid operator will take time and therefore require some lead time if you already want to present figures and quotations for decision-making.
+Please keep in mind that possible cost offers from electrical companies or your network operator cost time and therefore need some lead time, if you already want to present figures and offers for decision making.
+Allow at least 3-6 months for the preparation of the offer.

 3.4 Take a decision

-According to the Home Ownership Act, the owners' meeting is not authorised to reject your application.
+According to the Home Ownership Act, the owners' meeting is not authorized to reject your application.
 It may only have a say in the implementation of the measure.
 It remains to be seen how the new law will be implemented in practice.
-Unfortunately, there are no empirical values at present.
+Unfortunately, we do not yet have any empirical data on this.

 3.5 Install

-Please bear in mind that the grid operator must be informed at the latest before the installation of the charging technology.
-However, in most cases, the contact should have been made earlier, when applying for a suitable additional power for charging electric vehicles.
+Please remember that the grid operator must be informed at the latest before the charging technology is installed.
+However, in most cases, the contact should have been made earlier, when applying for the additional power for charging electric vehicles.

-If not, you cannot avoid it now at the latest, because the installation of charging technology greater than 11 kW per house connection (i.e. at the latest from the second resident who wants to install an 11 kW wallbox) must even obtain a permit from the grid operator.
-This is normally done by the electrical contractor commissioned with the installation.
+If not, you cannot avoid it now at the latest, because the installation of charging technology greater than 11 kW per house connection (i.e. at the latest from the second resident who wants to install an 11 kW wallbox) must even obtain a permit from the network operator.
+This is normally taken care of by the commissioned electrical contractor.

 3.6 Loading

-Once the installation is done, you can finally charge your e-vehicle in your home.
+Once the installation is done, you can finally charge your e-vehicle in your apartment building.

 How the charging current is billed depends on the variant selected and agreed with the owners or property management.